Telangiectasia is a condition in

 Treatment of Telangiectasia

-- laser ablation: laser targets the widened vessel and seals it (short recovery and little pain)
+laser targets the widened vessel and seals it (this usually involves little

-- surgery: widened vessels can be removed (very painful and long recovery)
+widened vessels can be removed (this can be very painful and may need a long

-- sclerotherapy: focuses on causing damage to the inner lining of the blood vessel.
-This is followed by a blood clot causing the venule to collapse, thicken, or scar.
+focuses on causing damage to the inner lining of the blood vessel by injecting

 Treatment for HHT may include:

 (a procedure to block or close a blood vessel)